|

 morning.
 But we,he glanced at his companion

-rather Annael, here, found something else, my lord, lying
+or, rather, Annael here, found something else, my Lord,

-amongst the trees.
+lying amongst the trees.
 Dead bodies.
 Human bodies.
-Six of them.
+Six

 Six?
 Legolas glanced around the table.
 The other